-Management's Discussion and Analysis (Required Supplementary Information - Unaudited) September 30, 2012 and 2011
+Management's Discussion and Analysis (Required Supplementary Information - Unaudited) September 30, 2013 and 2012

-Our discussion and analysis of The City of Pompano Beach General Employees' Retirement System (the "Plan") financial performance provides an overview of the Plan's financial activities for the fiscal years ended September 30, 2012 and 2011.
+Our discussion and analysis of The City of Pompano Beach General Employees' Retirement System's (the "Plan") financial performance provides an overview of the Plan's financial activities for the fiscal years ended September 30, 2013 and 2012.
 Its purpose is to provide explanations and insights into the information presented in the financial statements, notes to the financial statements and required supplementary information.
 Please read it in conjunction with the Plan's financial statements, which follow this discussion.